cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 curl -X DELETE http://localhost:3000/bikes/by-id/<ID> # replace <ID> with an ID from the response to /all
 ```

-Unsurprisingly, we’re getting our `401 UNAUTHORIZED` response that we previously programmed when there was no Bearer token in the request.
+Unsurprisingly, we’re now getting the `401 UNAUTHORIZED` response that we previously programmed when there was no Bearer token in the request.
 Let’s go ahead and add one new route to generate Bearer tokens.
 This one will directly go into `index.js` as we don’t want it to be prefixed with the `bikes/` route.

 ```javascript
 // Create new bearer token